-Secondly, your BMD is compared to an age-matched norm.
+Your BMD is then compared with an age-matched norm.
 This is called your Z-score.
-Z-scores are calculated in the same way, but the comparisons are made to someone of your age, sex, race, height, and weight.
+Z-scores are calculated in the same way.
+But the comparisons are made to someone of your age, sex, race, height, and weight.

-In addition to bone densitometry testing, your healthcare provider may recommend other types of tests, such as blood tests, which may be used to find the presence of kidney disease, evaluate the function of the parathyroid gland, evaluate the effects of cortisone therapy, and/or assess the levels of minerals in the body related to bone strength, such as calcium.
+Along with bone densitometry testing, your healthcare provider may advise other types of tests, such as blood tests.
+These may be used to see if you have kidney disease, check your parathyroid gland, evaluate the effects of cortisone therapy, or assess the levels of certain minerals in the body, such as calcium.

 Why might I need a bone density test?

-A bone density test is mainly done to look for osteoporosis (thin, weak bones) and osteopenia (decreased bone mass) so that these problems can be treated as soon as possible.
-Early treatment helps to prevent bone fractures.
-The complications of broken bones related to osteoporosis are often severe, particularly in the elderly.
-The earlier osteoporosis can be diagnosed, the sooner treatment can be started to improve the condition and/or keep it from getting worse.
+A bone density test is mainly done to look for osteoporosis (thin, weak bones) and osteopenia (decreased bone mass).
+These problems should be treated as soon as possible.
+Early treatment helps prevent bone fractures.
+The complications of broken bones due to osteoporosis are often severe, particularly in older adults.
+The earlier osteoporosis can be diagnosed, the sooner treatment can be started.
+Doing so can improve the condition or keep it from getting worse.

 A bone density testing may be used to: